 Other Helpful Tips

-In some places, your hot water heater may need turned on by your host.
-It is always turned on in the morning and at night, but if you are coming in after a hike and need to shower midday you may want to ask before jumping in.
+In some places, the hot water in your room may need to be turned on by your host.
+Water is always warm in the morning and at night, but if you want to shower midday check the temperature before jumping in.

-Many bed and breakfasts have family pets that are in the home.
-If you are allergic, it may be best to ask about where Spot is allowed in the home.
-This is not usually an issue as pets are almost always sequestered in another part of the house, but it might warrant consideration for the highly allergic.
+Many bed and breakfasts have family pets.
+If you are allergic, ask about where “Spot” is allowed to roam.
+Pets are almost always sequestered in another part of the house, but it might call for consideration for the highly allergic.

 Almost all European rooms are smaller than the US standard.
 It is always good to remember this when you don’t have a desk or that extra chair in the room.
 Again, take a look at the pictures provided on the website.
 It should give you a good idea of the room size and its amenities.